 Paycheck Protection Program

-The Paycheck Protection Program, which stopped accepting new loan applications August 8, 2020, provided forgivable loans for small businesses (less than 500 employees) to help with job retention and certain other expenses.
+The Paycheck Protection Program provides forgivable loans for small businesses (less than 500 employees) to help with job retention and certain other expenses.

 Small businesses and eligible nonprofit organizations, veterans organizations, and tribal businesses, as well as individuals who are self-employed or independent contractors, are eligible if they meet program size standards.

-- The Internal Revenue Service has announced that small businesses and sole proprietorships can apply beginning April 3, 2020 through any existing SBA lender or federally insured depository institution, federally insured credit union, and participating Farm Credit System institution
+- Small businesses and sole proprietorships can apply through any existing SBA lender or federally insured depository institution, federally insured credit union, and participating Farm Credit System institution

-- Eligible recipients may qualify for a loan up to $10 million determined by eight weeks of prior average payroll plus an additional 25% of that amount.
+- Eligible recipients may qualify for a loan up to $2 million determined by eight weeks of prior average payroll plus an additional 25% of that amount

 - Loan payments deferred for six months